puncsky/system-design-and-architecture/en/43-how-to-design-robust-and-predictable-apis-with-idempotency.md

 date: 2018-09-12 12:55
 comments: true
 categories: system design
-abstract: "APIs can be un-robust and un-predictable.
+description: "APIs can be un-robust and un-predictable.
 To solve the problem, three principles should be observed.
 The client retries to ensure consistency.
 Retry with idempotency, exponential backoff, and random jitter."
 language: en
 references:
   - https://stripe.com/blog/idempotency